 This course is intended to provide a foundation to students contemplating starting their own organization (enterprise).
 It has two distinct components.
 The first component explores the impact of entrepreneurship and seeks to identify individual strengths and develop further entrepreneurial mindset while the second component provides an introduction to and overview of some of key activities in setting up and starting an organization.
-Students will explore which skills, behaviours, and competencies facilitate develop an understanding of key components of entrepreneurial practice and experiment with many of these practices, creativity in particular.
+Students will explore which skills, behaviours, and competencies facilitate development of a successful entrepreneur.
+Students will also develop an understanding of key components of entrepreneurial practice and experiment with many of these practices, creativity in particular.
 By the end of this course, students will have developed a strategy to become competent entrepreneurial practitioners.
 Prerequisites: BUS 110, BUS 131 and BUS 239